TopMini School

 If you wish, we will ship your item anywhere in Japan.

-Please note that a 210 yen packaging fee will apply, in addition to the shipping charge.
+Please note that a 200 yen (tax not included) packaging fee will apply, in addition to the shipping charge.

 Top